marcvaldez/Socket-Programming-Tutorial/README.md

 select( )
 poll( )

-Socket Programming Tutorial using C# and the .Net Framework
+# Socket Programming Tutorial using C# and the .Net Framework

 In this tutorial, we will create a simple server and a simple client that will communicate with each other using TCP.

 (Show TCP Socket Flow diagram)

-Part 1: Creating the server program
+## Part 1: Creating the server program

-1. Create a new Console application project in Visual Studio.
+1. Create a new Console app (.NET Framework) project in Visual Studio.
 2. Open the Program.cs file and add the following lines near the top:

 using System.Net;
 using System.Net.Sockets;

-3. Add the following lines of code inside the Main() method
+3. Add the following lines of code inside the static void Main() method

-Part 2: Creating the client application
+## Part 2: Creating the client application

-Part 3: Putting It All Together
+## Part 3: Putting It All Together

 1. Run both the server app and the client app at the same time.
 2. Click on the connect button on the client app.